-BULLDOG CARE - SCHOOL AGE CHILD CARE- Grades K-3 only
+MEADOWLANDS YMCA- SCHOOL AGE CHILD CARE

-Bulldog Care provides a variety of care programs, which meet the needs of most caregivers.
-There are before-school programs and after-school programs at Lincoln School, Washington School, and the K Center.
+The Meadowlands YMCA provides a variety of care programs, which meet the needs of most parents.
+There are before school programs and after school programs at the K Center.
 Starting and ending times vary according to the program.
-For more information contact 201-726-2389 or email bulldogcare@rutherfordschools.org.
+For more information call 201-955-5300 or www.MeadowlandsYMCA.org.
+The Meadowlands YMCA is an independent provider and all issues or questions that concern the program must be directed to the YMCA.